 - The MFP requires all users to go through a username and password-based authentication process before MFP operations can be performed.
+This is true in cases where the user attempts to access MFP functions via the operation panel as well as via a network connection.

+- There are five types of User Authentication:

+- Basic Authentication

+- Windows Authentication

+- LDAP Authentication

+- User Code Authentication

+- Integration Server Authentication

-This is true in cases where the user attempts to access MFP functions via the operation panel as well as via a network connection. - There are four types of User Authentication: - Basic Authentication - ➤ Windows Authentication - ► LDAP Authentication - User Code Authentication - As the authentication server, the MFP can be used for Basic Authentication.
-A Windows NT4.0 server, Windows 2000 server or server2003 can be used for Windows Authentication.
-Finally, an LDAP server can be used for LDAP Authentication. - Usernames are in US-ASCII format, and therefore cannot contain spaces, colons or double quotation marks.
-The maximum length is 32 characters.
-The password is also in US-ASCII format, with a maximum length of 128 characters for general users and 32 characters for administrators. - Before authentication at the MFP operation panel can be performed, uses must be pre-registered in the MFP.
+- As the authentication server, the MFP can be used for Basic Authentication, a Windows NT4.0 server, Windows 2000 server or Server2003 can be used for Windows Authentication, and an LDAP server can be used for LDAP Authentication.
+In addition, when "Integration Server Auth" is selected from the User Authentication menu, the MFP connects to the actual authentication server via an Integration Server (product launch schedule: TBD).

+Note: See "Windows Authentication, LDAP Authentication" and "Integration Server Authentication" figures below.

+- Usernames: - Format: US-ASCII, WinLatin1, WinLatin2, WinCyrillic (except 2-byte characters in languages such as Chinese, Japanese, Taiwanese and Korean). - Length: Maximum 32 characters. - Note: Although usernames longer than 32 characters are invalid, the input field will accept up to 128 characters in order to make the 32-character limit more difficult to surmise. - Passwords: - Format: US-ASCII, WinLatin1, WinLatin2, WinCyrillic (except 2-byte characters in languages such as Chinese, Japanese, Taiwanese and Korean). - Length: Maximum 128 characters (general users), 32 characters (administrators). - Before authentication at the MFP operation panel can be performed, uses must be pre-registered in the MFP.
 The communication path can be encrypted using SSL, however for environments that do not support SSL protocol, the password itself is encrypted using an encryption key provided by the user.
-To do this, however, the Printer/Scanner option must be installed. - To minimize the impact of brute-force attacks, the MFP will delay sending the authentication results back to the originator in cases where authentication has failed. - The information for performing the authentication of administrators is encrypted and then stored in the MFP in non-volatile memory.
+To do this, however, the Printer/Scanner option must be installed. - To minimize the impact of brute-force attacks, the MFP will delay sending the authentication results back to the originator in cases where authentication has failed.

+- The information for performing the authentication of administrators is encrypted and then stored in the MFP in non-volatile memory.
 Therefore, it is always possible to perform authentication on administrators even when a failure occurs with the MFP HDD or one or more of the external authentication servers is down. - With Windows Authentication, NTLM Authentication is performed with the specified domain controller, after which an attempt is made to establish an LDAP connection with the active directory.
 The email address, FAX number and GUID are then obtained for users who successfully clear the authentication.
-The same NTLM Authentication process is performed for LDAP Authentication as well, after which an LDAP search is performed to obtain the user's email address, FAX number and GUID.

-- Active sessions will expire under the following conditions: - ➤ When the "Logout" key is pressed in User Tools - ➤ When the MFP enters Low-power Mode or Energy Saver Mode - After a pre-determined amount of time has passed
+The same NTLM Authentication process is performed for LDAP Authentication as well, after which an LDAP search is performed to obtain the user's email address, FAX number and GUID. - Active sessions will expire under the following conditions: - ➢ When the "Logout" key is pressed in User Tools - > When the MFP enters Low-power Mode or Energy Saver Mode - > After a pre-determined amount of time has passed